davebaol/oidc-angular-wso2is/README.md

   - Properly set `openIdConfiguration` properties:
     - Set property `client_id` to the value of the `OAuth client key` previously generated for the service provider in WSO2 IS.
     - Set property `silent_renew` to `true` to renew the client tokens, once the token_id expires
     - Set property `use_refresh_token` to `true` to use refresh token grant during silent renew (which in turn must be enabled).
-Also make sure `Refresh Token` grant type is checked for the service provider previousluy defined in WSO2 IS.
+Also make sure `Refresh Token` grant type is checked for the service provider previously defined in WSO2 IS.
   - Set the `revokeTokenOnLogout` variable according to your needs.
 When `revokeTokenOnLogout` is `true` the access token and its refresh token (if present) are revoked when the user logs out.
   - Set the `autoLogin` variable according to your needs.
 When `autoLogin` is `true` the user is automatically redirected to the login page on the STS server.
 - Run `npm install` to install dependencies.